lPrimemaster/mulex-fk/docs/backends.md

 - Sending logs to the frontend
 - Registering user functions that act as data gathering (e.g. periodic, on trigger, ...)
+- Remote launch other backends that are marked as dependencies

 Other than that, a backend is a standalone C++ executable that can run any type of logic the user pretends.